djv0x/ap/units/unit1/variables.md

 - ### Submit your answers to the following & Submit your Program to CANVAS
   - Why do we need variables?
   - What would happen to our programs if we couldn't use variables?
-  - Write a program that adds two numbers together : If we didn't have access to variables, how would this affect your program?
+  - If we didn't have access to variables, how would this affect your program?

+  - Less Comfortable: Write a program that adds two numbers together
+  - More Comfortable: Write a program that allows a user to either add two numbers together or multiply the two numbers